Please contact us if you can’t find the answer to your question.

 You can pay by bank card at an iPoint at any metrobus stop.

-If you already have a Travelwest smartcard you buy a ticket online and add it to your smartcard at any iPoint.
+If you already have a Travelwest smartcard you buy a ticket online and collect it at any iPoint 2 hours later.

 Q. How do I buy a ticket if I don’t have a bank card or a smartphone?

-Weekly, monthly and annual tickets can be bought with cash from Bristol bus station.
+Weekly, monthly and annual tickets can be bought with cash from First’s Travel Shop in the Bristol bus station.

 Someone can buy a ticket at an iPoint on your behalf using their bank card.
 For example, a parent can buy a ticket for a child in this way.